Mikubill/sd-webui-controlnet/README.md

 Note that "CoAdapter" is not implemented yet.

-### ControlNet Examples
+### Examples

-The below results are from ControlNet 1.0.
+The below results are from ControlNet (These examples are a bit old and still use 1.0 models).

 | Source | Input | Output |
 |:-------------------------:|:-------------------------:|:-------------------------:|